Listed vs. private infrastructure: Why not both?

 However, we believe a parallel can be drawn between private and public infrastructure and private and public real estate, where measured return series do exist for substantial time periods.
 While infrastructure and real estate have their differences, the rationale for this linkage lies in the similarities between the two investments:

-Figure 2 shows that the listed/public real estate marketplace has provided similar returns as the private market over both the 10- and 15-yearperiods ended 30 Sep 2020.
+Figure 2 shows that the listed/public real estate marketplace has provided stronger returns than the private market over both the 10- and 15-year periods ended 31 Dec 2021.

 Stale pricing dampens volatility and correlation measures

 Lower measured volatility and correlations for unlisted investments makes private asset ownership appear attractive to investors.
 Theoretically, these characteristics lead to increased diversification within a portfolio for an improving risk/return profile.
 However, we believe these benefits are overstated due to the smoothing effects of infrequent, appraisal-based valuation methodologies on returns.